pkeroulas/st2110-toolkit/doc/troubleshoot.md

 $ ./socket_reader -g <multicast-address> -p <udp-port> -i <local-IP-of-media-interface>
 ```

-Validate that the the multicast group is joined through the correct
+Validate that the multicast group is joined through the correct
 interface:

 ```sh